 Perfect For Dancing: Shoes

 Women could be seen frequently dancing the Charleston and going out on their own.
 For that reason, shoes couldn’t be too hard to walk in.
 The heels were low and chunky, and there usually was some kind of T-Strap to make sure the foot was secure in the shoe.
 Decorative details, like patterns embroidered on leather and cutouts on the side of the shoe, were common.
-These made characteristics certain designers’ shoes more unique and desirable.
+These made certain designers’ shoes more unique and desirable.

 Women of the 1920s began to break down the social barriers that stood against them.